EdwinVW/dapr-workshop/Assignment02/step-by-step.md

 ## Step 3: Use Dapr service invocation with the Dapr SDK for .NET

-In this step, you're going to change the code of the FineCollectionService so it uses the DaprClient` from the Dapr SDK for .NET to call the VehicleRegistrationService.
+In this step, you're going to change the code of the FineCollectionService so it uses the Dapr SDK for .NET to call the VehicleRegistrationService.
+The SDK provides a more integrated way to invoke the Dapr sidecar API.

 First stop the simulation:

 1. Open the terminal window in VS Code in which the Camera Simulation runs.

-1. Stop de simulation by pressing `Ctrl-C` and close the terminal window by clicking the trashcan icon in its title bar (or typing the `exit` command).
+1. Stop the simulation by pressing `Ctrl-C` and close the terminal window by clicking the trashcan icon in its title bar (or typing the `exit` command).

 1. Open the terminal window in VS Code in which the FineCollectionService runs.

-1. Stop de service by pressing `Ctrl-C`.
+1. Stop the service by pressing `Ctrl-C`.
 Keep this terminal window open and focused.

 1. Add a reference to the Dapr ASP.NET Core integration library: